Painting Cost Per Square Foot

 Interior painting materials are relatively inexpensive and will not significantly increase the painting cost per square foot.
 You'll need: brushes, rollers, a paint pan, tape, drop cloths and a respirator or mask.
 Your paint brush supply should include a "cutter" for applying paint in corners and around trim.
 Be sure to protect trim and windows by taping along the edge to prevent having to clean paint splatters.
 A drop cloth will protect your floor covering.
 Always take off your shoes when leaving the painting area to keep from tracking wet paint around the house.

 A respirator or mask is particularly important if the area to be painted is not properly ventilated or you are not using low-VOC paint.
 The cost of the basic materials at most paint or hardware stores will cost between $30 and $50 for a home under 1,200 square feet.

 For larger jobs, paint sprayers can reduce the painting cost per square foot because they reduce the time required and generally reduce the amount of paint required for proper coverage.
 Sprayers are also a good choice for uneven or hard-to-reach locations, since paint can be easily sprayed into those areas.

 Due to the cost to purchase a sprayer, it is not an economical choice for smaller jobs that are just a room or two.
 Inexpensive personal-use models start around $60.
 Professional-quality sprayers cost around $450 and up.

-To calculate the total painting cost per square foot, add all costs and divide by the number of square feet for the project.
-Because painting takes a lot of time, many homeowners prefer to hire a professional.
+To calculate the total painting cost per square foot, add all the costs of paint and equipment.
+Then divide by the number of square feet for the entire project.